neutron-org/neutron-docs/docs/neutron/modules/contract-manager/overview.md

 If your contract exceeds this constant `LIMIT`, it will terminate sudo handler call and save a `Failure` with full call info.
 You can [resubmit failure](#resubmitfailure) from this contract.

-We give an ability to resubmit bindings through the contract that initiated the IBC transaction.
+We provide an ability to resubmit bindings through the contract that initiated the IBC transaction.

 ## Binding msgs